dlbewley/guifreelife-src/content/blog/CoreOS-Image-Layering-Autofs.md

 ## Understanding On-Cluster Layering

-Out-of-cluster layering made it possible to build and host a custom CoreOS image for nodes on a n external registry.
+Out-of-cluster layering made it possible to build and host a custom CoreOS image for nodes on an external registry.

-On-Cluster Layering or OCL is a GA feature in OpenShift 4.19 which shipped v1 of the `MachineOSConfig` API and enables the building and managment of custom images to take place entirely within the cluster.
+On-Cluster Layering or OCL is a GA feature in OpenShift 4.19 that enables the building and management of custom node images to take place entirely within the cluster.

 The `MachineOSConfig` resource defines the production of the layered image.
 It specifies the following parameters: